 - Research accurate data to back up your points.

-- Write a longer post.
+- Extend your content creation into a longer post.
 Since the original blog post is less than 1,000 words, you could write a 2,500+ word article.

 - Capture screenshots to show exactly what you’re talking about in the content.